-These membership figures include 14 (2022: 14) members who have a separate DC record in addition to their DB record.
-The 14 members consists of 2 active members, 5 deferred members and 7 pensioner members.
+These membership figures include 13 (2023: 14) members who have a separate DC record in addition to their DB record.
+The 13 members consists of 1 active deferred member, 4 deferred members and 8 pensioner members.

 The adjustments shown above are the result of retrospective updating of member records.